pachyderm/pachyderm-gha/README.md

   <img src="images/gh_secrets.png">
 </p>

-Once these changes are committed, the GitHub Actions will be executed with each commit (including the commit with the changes to `push.yaml`).
+Once these changes are committed, the GitHub Actions will be executed with each push to the master branch (including the commit with the changes to `push.yaml`).

 The status and results of Actions can be monitored under the "Actions" tab.